Contact Us

 • ST-PI 740 SP16 - 20 and SAP note 3102288 or

-• SDA version is at least 1.61 (for download see here)
+• SDA version (for download see here) is

 • In SAP Focused Run System, the following SAP notes are applied (and manual actions executed):